You've Hired an Attorney, What's Next?

-You’ve decided to hire an attorney...now what?
-Here’s a little of what to expect:Initial Steps - Early Stages
+You’ve decided to hire an attorney.
+Now what?
+Here’s what to expect.Initial Steps - Early Stages

 Next, your attorney will inform the requisite insurance companies that you’re represented by counsel.
 This does two things: 1.
 Begins the dialogue between your attorney and insurance representatives; and 2.
-Prevents insurance adjusters from pestering you and attempting to obtain information from you which is protected by your right of privacy.
+Prevents insurance adjusters from pestering you and attempting to obtain information from you, which is protected by your right to privacy.

 Similarly, your attorney should not aggressively pressure you to settle before your medical treatment is completed.
 Your attorney should be patient and willing to let your medical treatment resolve before negotiating a settlement.

-It is important that your attorney keep informed of changes in your symptoms and/or changes in your medical care and your attorney should detail your file with this information so when it’s time to present your claim to the insurance company, every aspect of your treatment is provided.
+Your attorney must keep you informed of changes in your symptoms and/or changes in your medical care.
+Your attorney should detail your file with this information so when it’s time to present your claim to the insurance company, every aspect of your treatment is provided.

 Once your attorney possesses all the necessary documentation, a “Demand Package” is commonly prepared.
-A Demand Package is what is sent to the at fault party’s insurance company demanding a specific total amount to settle all your claims.
-The ideal of a “Demand Package” is to present your total picture.
-Details of the auto accident are discussed and evidence detailing the collision should be attached as exhibits (e.g., property damage estimates, photographs, a copy of the traffic collision report, etc.).
+A Demand Package is sent to the at-fault party’s insurance company demanding a specific total amount to settle all your claims.
+The idea of a “Demand Package” is to present your total picture.
+Details of the auto accident are discussed, and evidence detailing the collision should be attached as exhibits (e.g., property damage estimates, photographs, a copy of the traffic collision report, etc.).

 Records from all your medical providers and medical billings should also be attached.
-If you’ll require future medical care, your Demand Package should discuss this as well.
+If you require future medical care, your Demand Package should discuss this as well.

-The Demand Package lets the requisite insurance company know what you’ve been through as a result of the auto accident, and what it’ll take to fairly compensate you for your losses.
-Most importantly, your attorney should describe the effect your injuries have had not only to you, but also to your loved ones.
-General damages, otherwise knows as pain and suffering damages, are maximized when your attorney capably conveys the effect your injuries have had on your life.
+The Demand Package lets the requisite insurance company know what you’ve been through as a result of the auto accident and what it’ll take to fairly compensate you for your losses.
+Most importantly, your attorney should describe the effect your injuries have had not only on you but also on your loved ones.
+General damages, otherwise known as pain and suffering damages, are maximized when your attorney capably conveys the effect your injuries have had on your life.